geofileops.join_by_location#

 • input1_columns_prefix (str, optional) – prefix to use in the column aliases.
 Defaults to “l1_”.

-• input2_layer (str, optional) – input layer name.
-Optional if the file only contains one layer.
+• input2_layer (str, optional) – 2nd input layer name.
+If None, input2_path should contain only one layer.
 Defaults to None.

 • input2_columns (List[str], optional) – columns to select.
 If None is specified, all columns are selected.
 As explained for input1_columns, it is also possible to specify “fid”.
 Defaults to None.